 On the other hand, it is known since the 1950's that the set $\cL\cap(-\infty,3+\varepsilon)$ is uncountable for any $\varepsilon>0$.
 The earliest reference to this fact is the one given in the survey \cite{Malyshev1981MarkovAL}, page 775, where it is stated that: “P. G. Kogoniya undertook a systematic study of the spectra to the right of the first accumulation point.
 He proved that 3 is a condensation point of the Markov spectrum.”

 For $c>0$, let

 It is well known that $X_c$ is uncountable for $c>3$, and is countable for $c<3$.
 This is because of the containment

 These facts follows from very classical results (\cite{Malyshev1981MarkovAL} and \cite{Markoff1879},\cite{Markoff1880}), but the case $c=3$ is apparently not present in the literature.
+In fact, Hurwitz \cite{Hurwitz} claimed that $X_3$ is infinite, and more recently, in \cite[Chapter 8]{gugu} it was claimed that $X_3$ is uncountable, however, both references presented these claims without providing proofs.
 This paper is filling that gap: we prove that the set $X_3$ is also uncountable.